Invoiced/docs/accounting/quickbooks-online.md

 - Only issued invoices (not a draft) on Invoiced will be synced.

-- The sync will create an item in QuickBooks for each line item.
-If the line item name is blank then a generic Invoiced item will be used.
+- The sync will match each line item to a product or service in QuickBooks based on the line item name.
+If the product or service does not exist then it will create an item in QuickBooks.
+If the line item name is blank then a generic Invoiced item will be created.

 - Line item descriptions over 4,000 characters are truncated due to a character limit in QuickBooks.